Convex-cocompact representations into the isometry group of the infinite-dimensional hyperbolic space: Abstract

 \section{Abstract}

-We construct convex-cocompact representations of fundamental groups of closed hyperbolic surfaces into the isometry group of the infinite-dimensional hyperbolic space using bendings.
-We prove that convex-cocompact representations of finitely generated groups in the group of isometries of the infinite-dimensional hyperbolic space form an open set in the space of representations and that the space of deformations (up to conjugation) obtained by bending an irreducible representation of a surface group is infinite-dimensional.
+We prove that convex-cocompact representations of finitely generated groups in the group of isometries of the infinite-dimensional hyperbolic space form an open set in the space of representations, allowing us to deform these convex-cocompact representations.
+We then use bending to obtain convex-cocompact representations of surface groups that are not conjugate to any exotic representation of PSL(2,R) classified by Monod and Py.